iterative/dvc.org/public/static/docs/command-reference/run.md

   determined by the logic described in the `-f` option) without asking for confirmation.

-- `--ignore-build-cache` - has an effect if an equivalent stage file exists (same dependencies, outputs, and `command` to execute), that has been already executed, and is up to date.
-In this case, `dvc run` won't normally execute the `command` again.
-The exception is when the existing stage is considered always changed (see `--always-changed` option).
-This option gives a way to forcefully execute the `command` anyway.
+- `--ignore-build-cache` - forcefully execute the `command` again, even if an equivalent stage file exists.
 Useful if the command's code is non-deterministic (meaning it produces different outputs from the same list of inputs).

 - `--remove-outs` (_deprecated_) - remove stage outputs before executing the `command`.
 If `--no-exec` specified outputs are removed anyway.
-See `dvc remove` as well for more details.
-This is the default behavior.
+See `dvc remove` as well for more details. **This is the default behavior.**

 - `--no-commit` - do not save outputs to cache.
 A DVC-file is created, and an entry is added to `.dvc/state`, while nothing is added to the cache.